boogie/challenges/01-escherlua.md

 - Improve, fix the bugs, cover all the test cases, create some example code.
 - Use the project with nginx.
 - Implement presigned URL creation and validation.

+## Progress log

+### Hour #1

+Good progress so far:

+- green tests in Travis
+- able to load the JSON testsuite files
+- a basic project file structure is ready

+Expectation for the next hour:

+- header canonicalization, checksum calculation should work for the Vanilla GET test